chiaz91/cz4031-db/Assignment2/README.md

 ## Setting up project

-* Create a `config.json` file in project root directory like below, more database configurations can appened if necessary
+* Create a `config.json` file in project root directory like below, more database configurations can appended if necessary

   ```json
   {